6x9 Press Camera.

 Revolving back with roll film holder mounted and on the right the open back ready to mount the 6x9 film holder or the ground glass assembly.

 My camera came with four cams: 90, 105, 190 and 150 mm.
-However unfortunately with no lens, but I was lucky to find an original and mint Super Horseman 150 mm in Seiko SLV shutter.
+Unfortunately with no lens, but I was lucky to find an original and mint Super Horseman 150 mm in Seiko SLV shutter.
 Having the camera complete then I wanted to go off and take photos with it.
 However I found out that the rangefinder was out of focus.
 The distance needle in the top of the rangefinder house was out of range and the rangefinder itself as well.
-The double image didn't change at all when turning the focusing knobs.
-Despite close inspection of the camera-house and drop-bed there was no sign of the presents of adjusting screws or any thing that could be used to adjust the rangefinder.
+The double image didn't move at all when turning the focusing knobs.
+Despite close inspection of the camera-house and drop-bed there was no sign of adjusting screws or any thing that could be used to adjust the rangefinder.
 The only thing that obviously was part of some adjustment could be found inside the camera house on the bottom of the left side seen from the front.
-However no way to get to it without having the camera dismantled to its outer shell.
+I found no way to get a closer look of it to see the working without having to dismantle the camera completely.
 After hours and hours I gave up searching.
 The internet wasn't helpful either and I placed the camera on the shelf and decided to get back to it at due time.
 I use to do that very often to give myself the opportunity to relax and wait for inspiration.
 After all the factory workers who did assemble the camera, surely had to adjust the rangefinder as being the last handling.
 So there must be a hidden "something".
 A couple of days later I grabbed the camera from the shelf and felt with my fingers along the leatherette on top, front and back and along the rangefinder housing.
-On the back on the lower part on the right side seen from the back I felt an irregularity.
-I peeled off the leatherette and found a hole.
+On the back of the lower part on the right side seen from the back I felt an irregularity.
+I peeled off the leatherette and found the hole from which the adjusting screw could be set.

-On the left: removed leatherette and hidden screws to lift the rangefinder cover.
-On the right the vertical rangefinder adjustment access hole.
+On the right: removed leatherette and hidden screws to lift the rangefinder cover.

 The hole gave access to the screw I mentioned before.
 This is the screw to adjust the infinity position of the distance scale on top of the camera.
 Unfortunately it brought me not any further as the needle was too far out of range.
 I had to try to remove the top of the rangefinder and see what caused the problem.
 I peeled off the leatherette on the top of the housing and found two interesting positions on the right and left side underneath the leatherette, two hidden screws on each side as well as a hole on top of the camera which gave access to a screw beneath it.
 After unscrewing I could lift the top of the rangefinder and had free access to all of the optical mechanics.